ParkElsewhereDev/parkelsewhereapp/README.md

-To install the App, ensure you have Android studio SDK 26, Node.js with NPM installed
+To install the App, ensure you have `Android studio SDK 26`, `Node.js` with `NPM` installed

 Set up Cordova with `npm install -g cordova`
 Set up Ionic with `npm install -g ionic@3.20.0`
 (Based on project with 3.20.0 version, best to use same version)

-use
+Use
 `ionic cordova build android`
 at top of project (where config.xml is available)

+Add `C:\AndroidSDK\platform-tools` to PATH environment variables to allow deployment to device

 once project is built:
 `cordova run android --device`